 An introductory film course that offers an avenue to explore film as art and communication through the understanding of film theory, film analysis, and history, and the basics of film design and production.
 The course explores the power of cinema, the audio-visual and narrative elements that are essential to understanding how great films communicate.

-Students will be challenged to examine the form, meaning and style of various cinematic opuses to develop their skills in critical analysis, by introducing major elements of cinema: story and screenwriting, cinematography, sound, and editing, and by highlighting important concepts like mise en scène, poetic cinema and montage.
+Students will be challenged to examine the form, meaning, and style of various cinematic opuses to develop their skills in critical analysis, by introducing major elements of cinema: story and screenwriting, cinematography, sound, and editing, and by highlighting important concepts like mise en scène, poetic cinema, and montage.
 This is NOT a film production course but students will have opportunities to do production workshops through group projects and an individual scene-sequence analysis presentation.
-They will also investigate the work of a number of filmmakers, from Dziga Vertov to Quentin Tarantino.
+They will also investigate the work of several filmmakers, from Dziga Vertov to Quentin Tarantino.
 It is a requirement in this course to screen and critically analyze various films from around the world, and to evaluate how this ubiquitous and powerful medium acts as a forum for communication and as works of art.

 The goals of this course include the following:

-- to understand film as a science and art, and as an powerful form of communication
+- to understand film as a science and art, and as a powerful form of communication

 - to identify, explore and apply the various elements of cinema and film production, from the screenplay to postproduction